chenhuimao/HMLLDB/README.md

 ### reference
 Scan the image section to obtain all reference addresses of a certain address.
+You can query the address outside the image range.

+This command is similar to the "References to" function of the "Hopper Disassembler".
 ```
 Syntax:
     reference <address> <image_name>

-Examples:
-    (lldb) reference 0x12345678 MyApp
-    (lldb) reference 0x12345678 UIKitCore

 (lldb) reference 0x18e9b27a0 UIKitCore